subratsharma2101/testingtool/README.md

 ## 🔧 Configuration

-The tool automatically uses ChromeDriver from the cache directory.
-If not found, it will download automatically using webdriver-manager.
+The tool uses Playwright for browser automation.
+Playwright browsers are automatically managed and installed on first run.

 ## 📝 Example